Billy Smoothboars: Burgers galore and ready for the holidays

 And sometimes they even host these events.

 One of them is coming up.
 The Christmas for the Less Fortunate party is coming up on Wednesday, Dec.
-18, and the restaurant is already wearing its holiday finery.
+18, and the restaurant is already wearing its holiday finery (see related article, this page).

 A sign just inside the front door at Billy Smoothboars in Bandon.
 The 'Reindeer Stables' points you to the sports bar.